An introduction to Redis data types and abstractions

 - Remember the latest updates posted by users into a social network.

-- Communication between processes, using a consumer-producer pattern where the producer pushes items into a list, and a consumer (usually a worker) consumes those items executing actions.
+- Communication between processes, using a consumer-producer pattern where the producer pushes items into a list, and a consumer (usually a worker) consumes those items and executed actions.
 Redis has special list commands to make this use case both more reliable and efficient.

 The popular Twitter social network takes the latest tweets posted by users into Redis lists.

-- Every time an user posts a new photo, we add its ID into a list with LPUSH.
+- Every time a user posts a new photo, we add its ID into a list with LPUSH.

 - When users visit the home page, we use